AnudeshSaini/Bakery-Business-Analysis-Report/README.md

   4.Strawberry Rhubard (289), Pumpkin (210), and Apple(191) are top sold pies on weekends in 2021.

-  5. Apple (704), Strawberry Rhubarb(659), and Pumpkin(471) are also top sold pies on weekdays in 2021.
+  5.Apple (704), Strawberry Rhubarb(659), and Pumpkin(471) are also top sold pies on weekdays in 2021.

   6.Least ordered is OTHER(279) followed by Blueberry (604) pie.